lando/lando/docs/config/proxy.md

 127.0.0.1 billy.dee.williams
 ```

-For a more comprehensive doc on this please check out our [Working Offline Guide](./../guides/offline-dev.md).
+For a more comprehensive doc on this, please check out our [Working Offline Guide](./../guides/offline-dev.md).

 <RelatedGuides tag="Proxy"/>